discord-tickets/docs/docs/self-hosting/installation/docker.md

   -e DISCORD_TOKEN="ODcwOTg1TY0NjI0NODI2Mzc0.DNg0e0.UYVof7V1v0kRA0HHtGwXKA3UERxwANAZhQiA" \
   -e ENCRYPTION_KEY="445940dbed49eff55df56dd646fa1cb4b686df4cb9ac004a" \
   -e HTTP_EXTERNAL="https://tickets.example.com" \
+  -e HTTP_PORT="8080" \
   -v ~/tickets-storage:/usr/bots/user \
   discord-tickets
 ```

-The first time you start the container, don't use the `-d` flag and type `commands publish` in the console to publish the commands to Discord.
+The first time you start the container, don't use the `-d` flag so you can type `commands publish` in the console to publish the commands to Discord.
 You can then restart the container in detached mode.